ipums/hlink/doc/developer.md

 To set up a copy of this project for development,

 1. Clone the repository.
+2. Run `pip install --upgrade pip` to ensure that you have a recent version of pip.
-2. Run `pip install -e .[dev]` in the root project directory.
+3. Run `pip install -e .[dev]` in the root project directory.
 This should install all dependencies.

 ## Running Tests